ko-vera/ko-vera.github.io/README.md

 <img src="/assets/wormgearcalc" width="500"> <img src="/assets/wormgearcalc2" width="500">

 ### CPEN 312 Labs

 #### Lab 1
-- logic gates
+Binary input to 7-Segment Display using NAND logic gates
+- Use of Multisim
+- Transferring from schematic to board

+#### Lab 2 & 3
+8 Bit Binary Adder/Subtractor & Clock + Alarm Display
+- Implementation of Arithmetic & Counters
 - Coding in VHDL
+- Use of DE0-CV Board

+#### Lab 4 & 5
+Varying Number Displays & 32 bit Calculator
+- Implementation of Microcomputer Arithmetic
-- 8051 Assembly
+- Coding in 8051 Assembly
+- Use of DE0-CV Board

 ### IGEN 230 Capstone